 ● Tiredness in individuals going through chemo.
 Taking Guarana may reduce the feeling of tiredness in those undergoing chemotherapy.

 ● Athletic performance.
-Taking single doses of Guarana, vitamin C, B vitamins, and minerals enhance athletes’ exercise tolerance by a moderate amount.
+Taking single doses of Guarana, vitamin C, B vitamins, and minerals enhances athletes’ exercise tolerance by a moderate amount.
 Again, whether Guarana alone is the beneficiary is still not clear.

 ● Improving memory and cognitive function.
 A dose of Guarana extract may enhance your thinking abilities and a few aspects of memory.
 The same cannot be said for older people, though.
 Studies only show positive results in healthy individuals.